 Checking the TWIN elevator system by translating object-Z to SMV

 In the context of large scale industrial installations, model checking often fails to tap its full potential because of a missing link between a system’s specification and its functional and non-functional requirements, like safety.
 Our work bridges this gap by providing a translation from the formal specification language Object-Z to the SMV model checker input language to combine their advantages.

 |Additional Information:||Conference details: Formal Methods for Industrial Critical Systems, 12th International Workshop, FMICS 2007.
 Held in Berlin, Germany, July 1-2, 2007.|

-|Research Areas:||School of Science and Technology > Science & Technology|
+|Research Areas:||A. > School of Science and Technology > Computer Science > Artificial Intelligence group

-|Permissions granted by publisher:||Post refereed version as allowed by publisher.|
+|Notes on copyright:||Post refereed version as allowed by publisher.|

-|Deposited On:||18 Jan 2011 14:49|
+|Date Deposited:||18 Jan 2011 14:49|